 Resources

-Participant remuneration at a rate of $20 per hour for testing sessions typically 30 minutes in duration ($10 per participant).
+Participant remuneration at a rate of $20 per hour for testing sessions typically 30 minutes to one hour in duration ($10-$20 per participant).
 Participant remuneration for online participation through Amazon Mechanical Turk at a rate of $5/hour for testing sessions typically 30 minutes in duration ($2.50 per participant).

 Background